lemma-osu/sklearn-raster/docs/pages/guide/raster_formats.md

 print(pred.land_cover.shape) # (128, 128)
 ```

+### Pandas DataFrame

+While dataframes are not a conventional raster format, they can be used for applications like storing extracted pixel values in a tabular format of shape `(samples, band)`.
+In that context, a `FeatureArrayEstimator` provides some convenient features over an unmodified `sklearn` estimator when predicting or transforming dataframes:

+1. Methods return dataframe outputs that preserve the index and target names as columns.
+2. Samples with masked values in the input data can be skipped and encoded in the output dataframe.

 ### Format Summary

 | <div style="width: 100px;">Raster format</div> | Arbitrary dimensionality | Parallel operations | Lazy evaluation | Larger-than-memory | Metadata attributes | Mixed variable types |